Prickly Ed's Cactus Patch Native Plant Emporium

 Simple sample pollinator patch plan for a sunny spot!

 Check out this new garden plan from the folks at the Northeast Pollinator Pathway.
+This is true beginner guide to get you started on your pollinator garden journey. 🦋

 Download the Pollinator Patch Plan here